syedpeer/mm-screen/README.md

 Stock screener described in the book "Trade Like a Stock Market Wizard" by Mark Minervini, to be used for identifying superperformance stocks.

-As a first critical note, all credit for the development of the screener is to be attributed to Mark Minervini.
+As a critical first note, all credit for the development of the screener is to be given to Mark Minervini.
 You can read an in-depth description of the screener and much more important and useful content in his book, link [here](https://www.amazon.com/Trade-Like-Stock-Market-Wizard/dp/0071807225).

 Credit is also due to AlphaVantage, a ticker data company that supplies comprehensive, csv-formatted, historical price data.
 This is a great free resource.
 Link [here](https://www.alphavantage.co/).